Dwayne Wade Confesses That He Will Be In ‘Therapy’ After Retirement

 “This @paulpierce34 thing is wrong on many obvious levels but what I find most troublesome is this idea of a man trying to diminish another man that looks like him,” she wrote.

-Wade and Union have been married since 2014 after they’d bee dating since 2009.
+Wade and Union married in 2014 after dating since 2009.
 They recently welcomed their first baby into the world who was delivered via a surrogate.
 Their decision to use a surrogate was prompted by Union’s struggles with infertility.
 As The Inquisitr previously reported, the actress had been open about the fact that she’d suffered multiple miscarriages

-If her Instagram posts are anything to go the family seems happy and ready for Wade’s transition into retirement.
+If her Instagram posts are anything to go by, the family seems happy and ready for Wade’s transition into retirement.